Ankitchaudhary08/BridgeLabz-Training/README.md

-📅 Day 1 – GitHub Setup & Basics
+Week 1: GitHub Setup and Java Core Basics

-🛠️ Getting started with version control

-✅ What I learned:

-Created a GitHub account
+17-Dec-2025 (Wednesday):
-Installed Git on my system
+Installed Git on the system and created a GitHub account.
-Understood what Git & GitHub are
-Learned basic Git workflow
+Learned the basics of Git and GitHub.

-🔑 Commands Practiced:
-git init
-git status
-git add .
-git commit -m "first commit"

-🎯 Outcome:
-I can now create repositories and push code to GitHub confidently.

-📅 Day 2 – Git Commands & Repository Management

-📂 Working with repositories

-✅ What I learned:
+Practiced basic Git commands such as git init, git status, and git add.

+18-Dec-2025 (Thursday):
-Creating repositories on GitHub
+Created repositories on GitHub.
-Connecting local repo to remote repo
+Connected local repository to remote repository.
-Pushing and pulling code
-Understanding commits and history

-🔑 Commands Practiced:
-git clone
-git branch
-git checkout
-git push
-git pull

-🎯 Outcome:
-I can manage repositories and track code changes properly.

-📅 Day 3 – Java Core Practice

-☕ Strengthening programming fundamentals

-✅ What I practiced:

-Java basics (syntax & structure)
-Input/Output using Scanner
-Conditional statements

-Loops

-Basic problem-solving questions

-🧠 Focus Areas:

-Logic building

-Clean and readable code
+Practiced Git commands like commit, push, pull, clone, and branch.
+Understood version control and repository management.

+19-Dec-2025 (Friday):
-Understanding core concepts deeply
+Practiced Java core concepts to strengthen fundamentals.

-🎯 Outcome:
-My Java fundamentals are getting stronger and I feel more confident solving problems.
+Solved basic Java problems using conditions and loops.
+Worked with input/output using Scanner.
+Focused on improving logic building and clean coding.